This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The best Christmas lights in London 2022 >

-Christmas ice skating at Skylight Tobacco Dock – Dates TBC
+5. Christmas ice skating at Skylight Tobacco Dock – from 24th November

-Europe’s only real rooftop skating rink (try saying that after several egg nogs) returns to Wapping for the first time since 2019, promising a ‘Canalside Christmas’.
+Europe’s only real rooftop skating rink (try saying that after several egg nogs) returns to Wapping promising a ‘Canalside Christmas’.
 In 2022, Tobacco Dock is being taken over with Christmas activities and expanding above and beyond just the rooftop setting.

 As well as a skating rink (offering views of the historic boats at Tobacco Dock as well as the city skyline), there will be Christmas igloos to eat and drink in plus an Apres Ski lodge for alpine antics, a Cocktail Cinema experience (presumably not just watching the 1988 Tom Cruise movie of the same name on loop) and the Secret Speakeasy.

 Ice skating is £15 per person for 45 minutes and can only be booked on the day of your visit – an igloo advance reservation is also highly recommended.
-Click here to book your igloo >
+Click here for more details about their Christmas ice skating and click here to book your igloo >

 Make a day of it and take a wander through Wapping – read our dedicated Wapping area guide here >